 - brand expansion (brand gives additional value to other products).

 Assessment of brand impact on sales effectiveness enables to identify how great is the contribution of the brand to the current total successfulness of sales of a company and how steady it is.
-In point of fact, one can speak about quantitative change in the impact of the brand strength on sales of a company.
+One can speak about quantitative change in the impact of the brand strength on sales of a company.
 In this case, analysis of the following indicators should be carried out:

-- the contribution of the brand to increase profitability of product in relation to unit costs for brand endorsement;
+- contribution of the brand to increase in profitability of product in relation to unit costs for brand endorsement;

-- the contribution of a brand to increase in the volume of sales of these products in relation to the volume of sales of similar unbranded products through these channels of distribution;
+- contribution of the brand to increase in the volume of sales of these products in relation to the volume of sales of similar unbranded products through these channels of distribution;

-Launching of pilot projects on validation of the idea, concept, and imagery of brand enables to assess the prospects for development and the possibilities of profit-making prior to the market launch of the brand.
-It should be taken into consideration that resources spent in this connection offers the possibility to obtain the respective experience, to adjust the identified shortcomings on a timely basis prior to the phase of market launch and to avoid financial losses.
+Launching of pilot projects on validation of idea, concept and imagery of brand enables to assess the prospects for development and the possibilities of profit-making before the market launch of the brand.
+It should be taken into consideration that resources spent in this connection offer the possibility to obtain the respective experience, to adjust the identified shortcomings on a timely basis before the phase of market launch and to avoid financial losses.

-Thus, S. Davis and M. Dunn1)Davis, Scott M., and Michael Dunn.
+Thus, S. Davis and M. Dunn (Davis, Scott M., and Michael Dunn.
 Building the brand-driven business: Operationalize your brand to drive profitable growth.
-San Francisco, CA, 2002. propose to classify the points in four categories by different parameters of interrelation between brand and consumers: points of contact before making a purchase which influence the final decision of a customer to purchase a product; points of contact when making a purchase which facilitate the very purchasing of product; points of influence which show up after sale of product, including its use and servicing; supportive points of contact which indirectly assist a brand in making of the appropriate impression on consumers and partners.
-It is characteristic that the brand-touch points of the first two types play a critical role with regard to achieving of the short-term objectives of brand development while the brand-touch points of the third and fourth types play a critical role with regard to the long-term perspectives.
+San Francisco, CA, 2002.) propose to classify the points in four categories by different parameters of interrelation between brand and consumers: points of contact before making a purchase which influence the final decision of a customer to purchase a product; points of contact when making a purchase which facilitate the very purchasing of the product; points of influence which show up after the sale of the product, including its use and servicing; supportive points of contact which indirectly assist a brand in making of the appropriate impression on consumers and partners.
+It is characteristic that the brand-touch points of the first two types play a critical role with regard to achieving of the short-term objectives of brand development while the brand-touch points of the third and fourth types play a crucial role in relation to the long-term perspectives.

 The following priority points of contact can be distinguished analysis and control whereof appear to be the most important for the purpose of implementation of the methods of brand protection: